How to deal with getting nervous.

 P.S.

-You might want to jump on the chance to be a beta tester my new course, Joyful Singing, launching September 16th!
-Doors close on the 20th!
+You might want to jump on the chance to join the waitlist for my new course, Joyful Singing, which will be launching January 13th!